 - Published date:

-This project makes use of new technologies to make information about Frederick Delius clearer and more accessible than ever before to scholars, performers, and audiences.
+This project used new technologies to make information about Frederick Delius clearer and more accessible than ever before to scholars, performers, and audiences.

-Delius, Modernism, and the Sound of Place is a project partnership between the Faculty of Music at the University of Oxford, the Danish Centre for Music Publication at the Royal Library, Denmark and the British Library.
+Delius, Modernism, and the Sound of Place was a collaboration between the Faculty of Music at the University of Oxford, the Danish Centre for Music Publication at the Royal Library, Denmark and the British Library.

-The project is funded by the Arts and Humanities Research Council (AHRC) and runs from October 2015 to September 2016.
+The project was funded by the Arts and Humanities Research Council (AHRC) and ran from October 2015 to September 2016.

 Frederick Delius (1862-1934) was an important composer of the late-19th and early-20th centuries.
 Although known as an English composer, he spent much of his life abroad, and wrote music inspired by time spent in France, Florida, and Scandinavia.